r4ulcl/WiFiChallengeLab-docker/README.md

   - Real captive portal evasion (instead of just MAC filtering)
   - Phishing client with fake website.
 - Eliminating the WPS pin attack as it is outdated, unrealistic, and overly simplistic.
-- Use Ubuntu as SO instead of Debian
+- Use Ubuntu as SO instead of Debian (Debian again in version 2.3).
 - Use vagrant to create the VM to be easy to replicate
 - More Virtual WiFi adapters
   - More APs